-After the annual meeting on Saturday, we’ll have more excursions, including hikes at Stones Creek and Holly Shelter and tour of the Karen Beasley Sea Turtle Rescue and Rehabilitation Center.
+The town of Surf City is providing a full, hot breakfast on Saturday morning to get us started right!
+After the annual meeting on Saturday, we’ll have more excursions, including hikes at Stones Creek, driving treks Holly Shelter, beach ecology workshops and tour of the Karen Beasley Sea Turtle Rescue and Rehabilitation Center.
 We will again hike the “newish” Surf City Bridge as a group at sunset on Saturday evening – we had such a beautiful hike in 2019 as evidenced by this video snippet.
-We hope to include music in Soundside Park after the group hike, too.
+Shay Martin Lovette will play in Soundside Park before the group hike, too.
 Sunday will open with the Pancake Breakfast to benefit Paddle 4 Troops and then we’re off to hike and paddle some more!
-We’re locking down the details, and excursions should open up for registration by mid-January.
+Check out the link below to see all the options.

 On registration, you’ll also see the option of buying a reusable silicon cup for use at the Gathering, and beyond.
 We hope to cut down on our waste at the Gatherings, and hope you’ll take advantage of this opportunity.